aamorimsimoes/aamorimsimoes/README.md

 ## Hi there!

 I'm a recent graduate developer.
 I have some projects hosted, so feel free to check out.
 Currently with my fullstack course completed, i'm searching for a web developer job vacancy.
-In my free time i'm doing online courses such as advanced Javascript in order to consolidate knowledge.
+In my free time I'm doing online courses such as advanced Javascript in order to consolidate knowledge.
 I genuinely love learning, is something i find incredibly rewarding and challenging.

 So, if you have know of any exciting opportunities that you feel would be a good fit please feel free to let me know.